 Grants and Awards

 - U.S. Department of Energy, Advanced Building Construction with Energy Efficient Technologies & Practices (ABC): Integrated Whole-Building Energy Efficiency Retrofit Solution for Residences in Cold/Very Cold Climates -– Principal Investigator with Ed Bogucz (Co-PI), Jianshun Zhang (Co-PI), Amber Bartosh (Co-PI) in collaboration with Cocoon Construct and tkFabricate.
-Selected for Award.
+Awarded $625,000.
 2020 – 2022.